Cultural Differences and How to Manoeuvre

 The Sabanci University in Istanbul has engaged me to deliver two workshops to Turkish software companies preparing for international expansion.
-The activity is an integrated part of the UR-GE program sponsored by the Turkish Ministry of Economy and The Turkish Export Council aimed at growing the Turkish economy to the [slider title=”G10″] G10: The 10 largest economies int the world.
+The activity is an integrated part of the UR-GE program sponsored by the Turkish Ministry of Economy and The Turkish Export Council aimed at growing the Turkish economy to the G10 by 2023.
 Turkey is currently number 17.
 Making it to the G10 would mean taking the position now held by France.
 The annual economic growth would have to surpass 7%, surpassing competing economies such as Mexico, South Korea and Indonesia.
-Making it to the G10 would also mean that in 2023 the Turkish economy would represent >3,75% of global demand where the share today is 0,77% [/slider] by 2023.
+Making it to the G10 would also mean that in 2023 the Turkish economy would represent >3,75% of global demand where the share today is 0,77%.

 International expansion means finding, winning, making, keeping and growing happy customers in other countries.
 There are many ways to do that, but the ultimate objective is always the same: achieve global market leadership in one or more specific market segments.

 The purpose of the workshops is to give the software companies a framework for selecting and penetrating foreign markets in a systematic and manageable way.
-The framework must help the software companies find an approach which is affordable, repeatable and scalable.
-Providing this framework is not the big challenge.
+The framework must help the software companies find an approach that is affordable, repeatable and scalable.
+Providing this framework is not a big challenge.

 The foreign cultural environment